Adam513-Ello/Final_Project_SDEV220/Final-Project-Status-Report.md

 * Autumn created Discord for team communication
 * Adam created Github Repository and sent invite to all team members
 * Steve created and completed Class UML
+* Amelia created ad formatted a status report and will continue to add updates throughout the project

 ## ***In-Progress Tasks***